Auckland Council approves 'emergency budget', passes a 3.5% rates rise and restores library cuts

 "But wait, there's more," he said.
 The city had just had a 1-in-200-year drought adding another $224m to increase the water supply to stop severe water restrictions in summer.

+"I appreciate that some Aucklanders will be suffering economically because of the Covid-19 recession.
+To help support those in need, we are setting aside $50m for rates relief and also suspending the targeted rate on visitor accommodation, Goff said.

-Goff defended the 3.5 per cent rates increase - most feedback on the emergency budget was for a rates increase of 2.5 per cent or less - saying the best time to invest in infrastructure and create jobs is when faced with a recession.
+He defended the 3.5 per cent rates increase - most feedback on the emergency budget was for a rates increase of 2.5 per cent or less - saying the best time to invest in infrastructure and create jobs is when faced with a recession.

+"A 2.5 per cent rates rise would have cut services to the bone," he said.

+Said Simpson: "I realise it is painful.
+It's not perfect, but we don't work in a perfect world.
+Covid-19 is not over or the economic impacts of Covid on council and wider Auckland."

 What members of the finance committee said: